 Clean your VR-ready computer before your VR session

-First, remember that the mouse and keybord of your VR-ready computer have most likely been touched by several pair of hands and (also likely) may not have been cleaned for a while.
-Research found that keyboard can be 5 times as filthy as a toilet seat!
-Just to be safe, do some spring cleaning and periodically sanitize your mouse and keyboard:
+First, remember that the mouse and keyboard of your VR-ready computer have most likely been touched by several pairs of hands and (also likely) may not have been cleaned for a while.
+Research found that a keyboard can be 5 times as filthy as a toilet seat!
+Just to be safe, do some spring-cleaning and periodically sanitize your mouse and keyboard:

 - Unplug the keyboard and mouse if necessary or turn them off, and remove any batteries

 - Tilt the keyboard upside down and shake it to remove loose debris (keep the screen open with your other hand if it’s a laptop)

 - Turn the mouse upside down and roll the scroll wheel to dislodge anything stuck inside